terdelyi/terdelyicouk/README.md

 ## Disclaimer

-I don't mind if you're inspired, but please don't copy the design or the content of the site.
-Additionally, if you use the code, I would appreciate it if you could drop me a message.
-I'd be happy to hear about it.
+I don't mind if you get inspired, but please don't copy the design or the content of the site directly.
+Additionally, if you re-use the code or any elements, I would be happy to hear about it.